alan-turing-institute/jbc-turing-rss-equality/README.md

 # Time-varying association between deprivation, ethnicity and SARS-CoV-2 infections

-This repository contains code to run analysis described in [Time varying association between deprivation, ethnicity and SARS-CoV-2 infections in England: an ecological space-time study](https://www.medrxiv.org/content/10.1101/2021.11.09.21266054v1).
+This repository contains code to run analyses described in [Time varying association between deprivation, ethnicity and SARS-CoV-2 infections in England: an ecological space-time study](https://www.medrxiv.org/content/10.1101/2021.11.09.21266054v1).

 ## Overview

 **Due to data confidenciality issues, the testing and vaccination data used in the paper cannot be shared.**

 Publicly available testing and vaccination **data provided in this repository are for illustration purpose only** and have been retrieved from https://coronavirus.data.gov.uk/details/download.

 Note that whereas in the article we model the test positivity rate (number of positive tests out of total number of tests), here we have to use the number of positive tests out of the total population.

 The data in this repository therefore cannot be used to reproduce the original study results.
 Nevertheless, the model structure and parameters used in the actual analysis are the same as described here.
+We also include plotting code that shows how to format the analysis output to retrieve the results.

 ## Getting started